Biden's view of job comes into focus after Afghan collapse

 Biden’s view of job comes into focus after Afghan collapse

-WASHINGTON (AP) — President Joe Biden made up his mind months — really years — ago.
-For more than a decade, Biden advocated for an end to American involvement in Afghanistan.
+WASHINGTON (AP) — President Joe Biden actually made up his mind a long time ago about Afghanistan.
+For more than a decade, Biden advocated for an end to American involvement in the war there.
 But he did so as something of an outsider, a senator whose ultimate power came in the form of a single vote on Capitol Hill or a vice president who advised another president.
-But America’s longest war finally fell into Biden’s hands this year and he insisted that the U.S. finally withdraw from Afghanistan, settling on an August 31 deadline.
+But America’s longest war finally fell into Biden’s hands this year and he insisted that the U.S. finally withdraw from Afghanistan, settling on an Aug.
+31 deadline.
 And despite the rapid collapse of the Afghan government, spurring a humanitarian crisis and searing criticism, he was resolute.